GPS Tracking Laws In Massachusetts

 Buy a hidden GPS tracker for a car this week and save $100.00 by CLICKING HERE!

 Although many states are slowly passing legislation and interpreting laws on the conditions in which vehicle tracking systems can be used by law enforcement and governing bodies, the Massachusetts high court’s ruling came after an appeal by a drug trafficker.
-Everett Connolly, a Cap Cod resident, was suspected by local authorities to be trafficking drugs throughout the Massachusetts region.
+Everett Connolly, a Cap Cod resident, was suspected by local authorities to be trafficking drugs throughout the Massachusetts region, and his criminal defense was the tracker violated his privacy rights.
 Police then went through the proper and lawful channels and entered Connolly’s minivan and installed a GPS tracking system to monitor his stops and routes driven to access his drug trafficking distribution network.
 When the vehicle tracking system data validated the law enforcement suspicions, he was promptly pulled over and arrested.
 Connolly had over 120 grams of cocaine on him at the time of his arrest.

-Evidence gathered from the GPS tracking system resulted in Connolly’s conviction and sent him to jail for engaging in illegal activities.
+GPS data evidence gathered from the tracker resulted in Connolly’s conviction in lower courts, sending him to jail for violating the Massachusetts drug laws.
 His sentence was for 12-15 years.

 GPS Tracking Laws for the Other States